How to Make Your Old Tattoo Look Good Again

 Tattoo Lightening and Removal

-Tattoo removal is an expensive and often quite painful process, but it does have its place in making your old tattoo look fresh again.
-For an Artist to create a new, awesome cover-up, some of the old tattoo to be lightened or removed.
-Often the darker outlines and block coloring cannot be covered up entirely without some form of external intervention such as tattoo removal or tattoo lightening.
+Tattoo removal is an expensive and often quite painful process, but it is one option for dealing with an old, worn out tattoo.
+For an Artist to create a new, awesome cover-up, some of the old tattoo might need to be lightened or removed.
+Often, the darker outlines and block coloring cannot be covered up entirely without some form of external intervention such as removal or lightening.

-Tattoo lightening is where you attend approximately three of the five recommended tattoo removal sessions.
-The tattoo is not completely removed, you can often still make out the old design when your lightening sessions are completed.
-What it has done though, is toned down the thick, dark inks like blacks and blues and lower the brightness of general colors, that can pop through a good tattoo cover up.
+Tattoo lightening takes about three sessions.
+The tattoo is not completely removed, though, so you can still make out the old design when your lightening sessions are completed.
+What it has done, though, is toned-down the thick, dark inks like blacks and blues and lower the brightness of general colors that can pop through a good cover-up.

-Current methods of tattoo removal do not work well on the inks used in tattoo studios of today, so luckily, you'll be working on tattoos done quite a few years ago.
+Current methods of tattoo removal do not work well on the inks used in tattoo studios of today, so luckily, but they may work on those done quite a few years ago.
 The methods are reasonably effective when used to lighten a tattoo for a cover-up.
 This form of tattoo lightening does not take anywhere near as many removal sessions to achieve your desired result.

-Possibly your tattoo has gotten to a point where there isn't a lot that can be done to improve your aged tattoo.
-The ink may have spread too far and blended into the colors tattooed next to them, potentially creating an entirely new color, but most likely that washed out blue black effect found on most ancient tattoos.
+Possibly your tattoo has gotten to a point where there isn't a lot that can be done to improve it.
+The ink may have spread too far and blended into the colors next to them, potentially creating an entirely new color, but most likely that washed-out blue-black effect found on most ancient tattoos.
 This is where either the decrepit tattoo design is completely re-done and inked again in the same theme, style, and colors or a whole new design is created as a tattoo cover-up.

-A talented Tattoo Artist may opt to redesign your elderly, more basic tattoo by adding to the current design and embellishing on it.
-Experienced tattoo artist's are able to incorporate your previous tattoo into a part or section of the of the fresh tattoo design.
-This transformation can be achieved by incorporating and developing additional details plus altering or adding color.
+A talented Artist may opt to redesign your elderly, more basic tattoo by adding to the current design and embellishing on it.
+Experienced artists can incorporate previous tattoos into a part or section of the of the fresh design.

-If like me, you've shed tears over a tattoo, if you consider your tattoos' works of art - your own personal life story, then it's time to act.
+If, like me, you've shed tears over a tattoo, if you consider your tattoos as works of art or your own personal life story, then it's time to act.

-Initially you may have out laid a fair wack of cash for your amazing piece of art, you could have even taken good care of it.
-Yet life happens to all of us, the years pass by and our bodies and our tattoos show that wear and tear.
+You may have paid a fair wack of cash for your amazing piece of art, so maybe you could have even taken good care of it.
+Yet life happens to all of us, the years pass by and our bodies show that wear and tear.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.